unrealwork/axibase-charts-vscode/README.md

   endif
   ```

-* Setting is interpreted as a tag:
+* Setting is interpreted as tag.

   ```txt
   [tags]